 - When (date) was your gang policy/regulations approved by your board of education?
 July 1, 2011. - 2.
-Have your gang policy/regulations been updated?
+Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
 No. - 3.
 Where are your gang policy/regulations located/electronically communicated?
 Through our web site HCPSS.org, along with other HCPSS policies. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
-When requested, our school system works with the Howard County Police Department
+What educational gang awareness programs does your school provide to students, staff, and volunteers?

-Gang Unit to conduct the most up to date gang information training.
+When requested, our school system works with the Howard County Police Department Gang Unit to conduct the most up-to-date gang information training.